sugarglider717/Project1/README.md

 Logan Margabandu
 lmm220012

+This project and its Git log are viewable at `https://github.com/sugarglider717/Project1` ~~

 ## Project Overview
 This project consists of three separate programs that work together to `log`, `encrypt`, and `decrypt` messages.
 The programs communicate via pipes, and the entire system is controlled by the `driver program`.